How I stopped judging myself (the inner critic behind self-development)

 To point out one, these negative judgements not only create heavy feelings, they create actions (or rather inaction/paralysis) that do not lead toward fulfillment.
 For instance, the self-judgmental thoughts that “I suck at writing” would lead to not posting content as much as I’d like to, and therefore not serving clients that I want to.

-On the surface level, it can seem as though the inner critic is helping you “improve” yourself.
+On the surface level, it may seem as though the inner critic is helping you “improve” yourself.

 But when you look closer, you will find that it’s trying to prune you so much that it cuts off the stem of your desires.